MarcoBasileDev/Leetcode-Solutions/README.md

 ## Usage

-- You as me, can you use this repo for have an index collecting all solutions.
-Keep tracking how much leetcode you have solved and use it as a way to remember all common patterns.
+- This repository can be used as a personal index to collect your LeetCode solutions.
+It's a great way to track your progress, revisit solutions for reference, and soli

 ## Contribution Guidelines: